Our Endless Numbered Days

-Our Endless Numbered Days is the second full-length album from Iron & Wine.
+Our Endless Numbered Days is the second studio album from Iron & Wine.
 Released on March 23, 2004 on Sub Pop, it was the first non-solo effort by Sam Beam under his Iron & Wine moniker.
 Limited edition copies of the vinyl LP came with a bonus 7" vinyl single.
 Limited edition copies of the CD came with a bonus CD single.
 On January 29, 2019, Sub Pop announced that a deluxe edition of the album commemorating its 15th anniversary would be released on March 22, 2019, featuring previously unreleased demos of eight of the tracks from the original album.

 The album's title comes from the lyrics of the song "Passing Afternoon": "There are things that drift away like our endless, numbered days."

 Background

 The album marked a change in Iron & Wine's sound, as it was his first produced in a professional studio.
 Beam's only previous album, The Creek Drank the Cradle, was recorded entirely on a four-track tape recorder at his home.